Cameleon Face and Body Paints Face Painting Tips

 HOW TO REMOVE CAMELEON BODY ART FACE PAINTS?

 Cameleon face paints can be removed easily with just soap and water.
-You can use a soft sponge or cloth to aid int he removal process.
+You can use a soft sponge or cloth to aid in the removal process.
 Always start by coating the skin with a thin layer of soap.
 Once you have worked the soap into the face paint, then proceed to rinse.
 You might need to repeat this process a few times.
 Always make sure to be gentle, excessive rubbing of your skin can cause irritation.
 Also, we suggest not to use scented baby wipes since the perfume can cause allergic reactions.
 If any stains are left on the skin, consider using lotion.
 You might need to let the lotion set in for a few minutes before wiping it off.
 In the rare case in which a stain is still visible after this process, please wait for 24 hours before attempting to wash off the area again.
-Normal sweating and oil production from your skin will aid int he removal process, as well as rubbing against your sheets while you sleep.
+Normal sweating and oil production from your skin will aid in the removal process.

 Keep in mind that all face paints can stain since it depends mostly on your skin type.
 If you are concerned, always try a small patch of the color on the area to be painted and test for stains 30 minutes after.
 If the color does leave a stain, you might want to consider using a different color if that concerns you.

-To remove the paint off your face painting brushes and sponges, we recommend using a brush soap like the Pink Soap by Mona Liza.
+To remove the paint off your face painting brushes and sponges, we recommend using a brush soap like the Jest Paint Brush and Body Wash.
 These soaps are designed to remove oils and pigments off your tools and will do a much better job than regular hand soap.
-Once your tools have been washed off and throughly rinsed to remove all traces of soap, let them dry out completely before storing them.
+Once your tools have been washed off and thoroughly rinsed to remove all traces of soap, let them dry out completely before storing them.